OSSystems/meta-browser/meta-chromium/README.md

 recipes to build correctly.

 This is particularly a problem for the toolchain (i.e. LLVM/clang and Rust).

-Chromium needs a more recent version of Rust than OE Core provides for scarthgap, which is why we depend on meta-lts-mixins' `scarthgap/rust` branch.
+* Chromium needs a more recent version of Rust than OE Core provides for scarthgap, which is why we depend on meta-lts-mixins' `scarthgap/rust` branch.

-**Side note: For now, clang 18 provided by meta-clang is recent enough, but at some point during scarthgap's LTS lifetime Chromium won't be compilable with that version, and we'll have to create e.g. a scarthgap-clang20 branch for meta-clang and use that.**
+* Clang 18 provided by meta-clang is no longer compatible with the current Chromium release, thus we depend on meta-clang's `scarthgap-clang20` branch.

 ## PACKAGECONFIG knobs